EDeanF/DebianInstall/README.md

 # Discrete Graphics and Power Management

-`sudo ./nvidia.sh`

-### Disabling Nouveau Drivers

-There are problems running nouveau drivers.
-For example, running lspci causes crash.
+nouveau drivers appear to work well, for the time being.
+Battery life is approximately 10 hours.
+I tried to use bbswitch to turn off the graphics card, but this no longer appears stable.
+You can turn the graphics card off, but when you try to turn it on again, the kernel throws an error: `can't change power state form D3cold to D0 (config space inaccessible)`.

+Installing nvidia drivers no longer completely breaks the installation.
+The nvidia driver did not always load after restarting.
+Maybe worth revisiting.

 ### Disabling Nvidea Card

-A naked install of Debian with xfce desktop results in a battery life of around 4 hours.
-You can double the battery life by installing bbswitch to shut off the graphics card.
-You can try to use bumblebee, but I wasn't able to get this to work consistently.
+If neither the nouveau drivers nor the nvidia drivers work, the best way to improve your battery life is to turn off the graphics card.
+This is done by installing bbswitch or bumblebee.
+I wasn't able to get bumblebee to work consistently, so I prefer to just use bbswitch and configure it by hand.

-To have bbswitch run automatically on boot, you need to create two files
+To have bbswitch run automatically on boot, you need to create three files

+1. `/etc/modprobe.d/nouveau_blacklist.conf`
-1. `/etc/modprobe.d/bbswitch.conf`
+2. `/etc/modprobe.d/bbswitch.conf`
-2. `/etc/modules-load.d/bbswitch.conf`
+3. `/etc/modules-load.d/bbswitch.conf`

-See the [source](https://github.com/Bumblebee-Project/bbswitch) for details.
+See the [source code](https://github.com/Bumblebee-Project/bbswitch) for details.
 Do not create `/etc/modules`.

 ### Problem with light-locker